2011 Tamil Nadu Legislative Assembly election

-AIADMK front won the election-winning in 203 constituencies; the AIADMK party alone secured a massive majority in a landslide by carrying 150 seats and became eligible to form the government without requiring the support of its coalition partners.
-DMDK won 29 seats, more than the 23 seats won by DMK, and opted to serve as the official opposition party.
-Political analysts concluded that the election was a referendum on the outgoing DMK government and the powerful anti-incumbency sentiment helped the AIADMK coalition.
-J. Jayalalithaa along with 33 ministers was sworn in as the Chief Minister of Tamil Nadu for the fourth time on 16 May 2011 by the governor Surjit Singh Barnala.
+The AIADMK-led front won the election with a decisive victory, securing 203 constituencies.
+The AIADMK alone achieved a landslide majority with 150 seats, enabling it to form the government without coalition support.
+The DMDK won 29 seats, surpassing the DMK’s 23, and chose to serve as the official opposition.
+Political analysts viewed the results as a referendum on the outgoing DMK government, with strong anti-incumbency sentiment propelling the AIADMK coalition to victory.
+On 16 May 2011, J. Jayalalithaa was sworn in as Chief Minister of Tamil Nadu for the fourth time, along with 33 ministers, by governor Surjit Singh Barnala.